 Everyone gives and receives a special present on a budget, making everyone happy without spending too much money.

-Grab a Santa hat, place in it all the papers with names to raffle, and find out who to give the gift to.
-Raffle in advance to have time to buy a relevant present for each one.
+Grab a Santa hat, place in it all the papers with names to draw, and find out who to give the gift in advance to have time to buy a relevant present for each one.

 This way, quality is more important than quantity.